Persons

 overhang structure.

-quality of life for wild felines, caging should be
+the quality of life for wild felines, caging should

-as large as possible.
-Confinement should be habitat,
+be as large as possible.
+Confinement should be

-such as bushes, trees, pools, rocks and catwalks.
+enrichments, such as bushes, trees, pools, rocks and

 Copyright© 2008 & 2009